mvolkmann/blog/src/htmx.md

 - editor tooling that can validate proper HTML elements, attributes, and nesting

 One option is to use
-{% aTargetBlank "https://bun.sh", "Ban" %} (Node.js alternative) and
+{% aTargetBlank "https://bun.sh", "Bun" %} (Node.js alternative) and
 {% aTargetBlank "https://elysiajs.com", "ElysiaJS" %} (Express alternative).
 ElysiaJS supports constructing HTML using JSX syntax.
 JSX is only used to create strings of HTML.
 A virtual DOM is not used.

+When combined with {% aTargetBlank "https://turso.tech", "Turso" %}
+(SQLite deployed at the edge), this is referred to as the BETH stack (Bun, Elysia, Turso, and HTMX).

 Another popular option is to use Python with either
 {% aTargetBlank "https://www.djangoproject.com", "Django" %} or